IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 having a branch that corresponds to the version of the draft.

-Contribution methods for the YANG module are similar to those defined in section 4 of {{!RFC8874}} for Working Group GitHub Usage Guidance.
+Contribution methods for the YANG module are similar to those defined in section 4 of Working Group GitHub Usage Guidance {{!RFC8874}}.
 This includes the use of Issues to track open issues regarding the module.
 They, along with corresponding links to the Pull Request (PR), are a useful way to record decisions made by the WG.